alfredfrancis/alfredfrancis/README.md

 ### Hi there 👋

 I'm a Full Stack Software Engineer living in Banglore, India.
-Other than software development, my passion would be travelling.
+Other than Opensource software development, my passion would be travelling.

 🔭 I’m currently working on [@ai-chatbot-framework](https://github.com/alfredfrancis/ai-chatbot-framework)